 The average price for a Bogle beagle and boxer mix is about $300-$700.

-Remember, you’ll have to take their into consideration, meaning that you’ll have to pay about $485-$585 for their medical needs.
+Remember, you’ll have to consider their health, meaning that you’ll have to pay about $485-$585 for their medical needs.

 For grooming needs, expect to pay around $510-$610.
 This pays for your dog’s food, leash, and other accessories that it will need throughout its daily life.